-Be on red alert to keep new wave of COVID-19 at bay - MCE
+Be on red alert to Keep new wave of COVID-19 at bay - MCE

 Mr. Alfred Amoa, Municipal Chief Executive (MCE) for Bibiani, Anhwiaso, Bekwai, has urged Ghanaians to stay alert in dealing with the new wave of the COVID-19 pandemic.

-He said the deadly disease was still in its devastating form and Ghanaians needed to be on red alert to keep it at bay.
+He said the deadly disease is still in its devastating form and Ghanaians need to be on red alert to keep it at bay.

-The MCE was addressing worshipers at the Calvary Cathedral of the Methodist Church, Ghana, at Sefwi –Bekwai.
+The MCE was addressing worshippers at the Calvary Cathedral of the Methodist Church, Ghana, at Sefwi–Bekwai.

 Right Reverend Robert Felix Bassaw, Sefwi Bekwai Diocesan Bishop of the Methodist Church, Ghana, urged Ghanaians to enter the new year with hope and faith in God the Creator of the universe.